kevinaangstadt/CS340-S23-Notes/lecture24.md

 ## Software Design Patterns
 So, now we've taken a look at software design usages and examples.
 It's time to dive into software design patters.
 What is a [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) anyways?
 > *A software design pattern is a general, reusable solution to a commonly-occurring problem within a given context in software design (kinda like a recipe).*

+Essentially, we want to provide the best practices for problems that we've seen in the past.
+There is a book called "Design Patterns" by Erich Gamma, John Vlissides, Ralph Johnson, Richard Helm.
+The book is commonly referred to as the "Gang of Four", based off the four authors.
+They propose 23 different software design patterns, but for the sake of this lecture, we went over 9 of the 23 patterns:
+1. Strategy Pattern.
+2. Composite Pattern.
+3. Factory Pattern.
+4. Command Pattern.
+5. Adapter Pattern.
+6. Facade Pattern.
+7. Observer Pattern.
+8. Iterator Pattern.
+9. Visitor Pattern.